 The process for appointing new directors is usually recorded in the company's articles of association.
 It is not the same for all companies.
 The number of directors may be limited by the articles of association, so that a new director may be appointed only if a vacancy arises.

 A director may be an individual or another legal 'person' (such as a company).
-If the director is an individual, he or she may hold office provided that:
+If the director is an individual, they may hold office provided that they:

-- he or she has not been disqualified by a court from being a director (a court can overturn previous disqualifications)
+- have not been disqualified by a court from being a director (a court can overturn previous disqualifications);

-- he or she is not an undischarged bankrupt (unless allowed by a court)
+- are not an undischarged bankrupt (unless allowed by a court); and

-- he or she is not under the age of 16.
+- are not under the age of 16.

 An appointment must comply with the company's articles of association.
 These can contain whatever rules the shareholders agree, for example, limitation of the number of family relatives who are also directors.

-It is still often assumed that directors have a “service agreement” and everyone else has a “contract of employment”.
-But because the rules for the employment of a director are exactly the same as those for employing anyone else, this distinction is irrelevant.
-If your director wants to feel he has a “service agreement”, by all means use that label.
+It is still often assumed that directors have a service agreement and everyone else has a contract of employment.
+But because the rules for the employment are exactly the same as those for employing anyone else, this distinction is irrelevant.
+If your director wants to feel he has a service agreement, by all means use that label.

 Every director requires a director's service contract.
 This is a legal requirement.
 A non-executive director may or may not be employed.
-If he is, his contract must comply with employment law.
-If he is not, then his contract is entirely a matter between him and the company.
-As in any other situation, the question of whether or not he is employed is not a matter of your choice, but a question of law.
+If they are, their contract must comply with employment law.
+If they are not, then their contract is entirely a matter between them and the company.
+As in any other situation, the question of whether or not they is employed is not a matter of your choice, but a question of law.

 Nonetheless, the contract between a company and an executive director does usually cover the director’s duties and benefits at greater length because they are more important and more extensive than those of the average employee.

-This right cannot be taken from them by anything contained in the director's service contract or in the Articles of Association.
-However, if a removal is in breach of the director’s service contract, or the terms of a shareholders’ agreement, he will have a right to damages if he chooses to go to court.
+This right to remove cannot be taken from the shareholders by anything contained in the director's service contract or in the Articles of Association.
+However, if a removal is in breach of the director’s service contract, or the terms of a shareholders’ agreement, the removed director will have a right to damages if they choose to go to court.